open-life-science/ols-8/week-02/week-02-notes.md

    1. 🛣 Start your Roadmap and comment on your issue with your draft Roadmap: [https://mozilla.github.io/open-leadership-training-series/articles/opening-your-project/start-your-project-roadmap/](https://mozilla.github.io/open-leadership-training-series/articles/opening-your-project/start-your-project-roadmap/)

-## Next calls

-Staggered calls - one good for eu/india/east asia, one good for eu/americas

-   * Week 3
-       * Mentee-Mentor call!
-       * Introduction call (same as this one but for the other half of the world!)
-   * Week 4 - Cohort call: Tooling and road mapping for Open projects
-   * Week 5 - Optional - Intro to GitHub

 ## Q\&A for after the call